 With all of these considerations in mind, when facing a DUI charge, one of the biggest mistakes you can make is to try to handle your case on your own.
 The prosecutors in North Charleston are very good at what they do, and they aggressively pursue harsh penalties in DUI cases.
 In order to protect yourself, you need experience on your side, and you need to work with a defense attorney who has a history of successfully representing clients in DUI cases in North Charleston Municipal Court.

 Schedule a Free Consultation with a North Charleston, SC DUI Defense Lawyer

-Rad Deaton is a criminal defense lawyer who has well over a decade of experience handling DUI cases in North Charleston.
+Rad S. Deaton is a criminal defense, workers compensation attorney and DUI lawyer who has well over a decade of experience handling DUI cases in North Charleston.
 To speak with Mr. Deaton in confidence, call us at 843-225-5723 or tell us how to reach you online today.